bm2-lab/iDMer/README.md

 iDMer has two modes, `exp` and `denovo` mode.

 In `exp` mode, user needs to supply virus VTPs reliance and restriction gene, EHFs reliance and restriction gene.
 In `denovo` mode, iDMer predicted the VTPs based on virus genome information.
 User needs to supply virus genome information and candidate VTPs in fasta format.
-A config file is also required to indicate the candidate VTPs reliance or restriction genes, candidate EHFs reliance and restriction genes.
+A config file is also required to indicate the candidate VTPs reliance and restriction genes, candidate EHFs reliance and restriction genes.
 You can use these two mode by:

         python main.py exp --help